bfemeng/Phase-1-Project/README.md

 ### Authors and history

-Created by Shante Torees.
+Created by Shante Torres.
 A wife, mom, and dreamer.

 ### Acknowledgements

 Thank you to TV Maze for the wonderful free public API.
-Thank you to MDN Web Docs for being a wonderful resource.
+Thank you to MDN Web Docs for being a wonderful resource in addition to my Flatiron Curriculum.